Timmy Smith: Washington Redskins

 Smith was selected by the Washington Redskins in the fifth round (117th overall) of the 1987 NFL draft, because of his combination of size and athletic ability.
 During his first season, although starter George Rogers was limited with different injuries, Smith had only carried the ball in four games.

 In the Divisional playoff game against the Chicago Bears, Rogers wasn't playing well, so after he had only 6 carries for 13 yards, combined with an ineffective performance by his backup Kelvin Bryant, Smith was inserted into the game and responded with 66 yards on 16 carries, including 7 carries to run out the clock.
 In the NFC Championship game against the Minnesota Vikings he had 72 rushing yards on 13 carries, contributing to a narrow 17–10 win.

 After his playoff performances, head coach Joe Gibbs made the decision to start Smith in the Super Bowl, but only told this to starting quarterback Doug Williams and a few of his assistant coaches, in order to avoid rookie Smith being overwhelmed by the pressure.
 Smith was told about this decision before the pregame warmups.

 In Super Bowl XXII, Smith set a Super Bowl rushing record in his first career start, gaining 204 yards and scoring 2 touchdowns.
 His efforts helped lead the Redskins to a 42–10 victory over the Denver Broncos.
 It was his only significant achievement as an NFL player, even receiving recognition from the NFL Films as the #2 one-shot wonder in league history.
-His career was plagued with injuries and suspicions of drug use.

 In 1988, he didn't participate in offseason workouts and training camp, while his agent told Washington that Smith deserved a new contract that would have made him the highest-paid running back in the league.
 The team told Smith they would not give him a new deal, and he eventually reported to camp.
 But Smith was 25 pounds overweight when he did return to the team, and he had an up and down season, losing his starting position after the eighth game and not having a single carry for Washington's final 4 games of the season.
 Smith finished 1988 with 155 carries for 470 yards and 3 touchdowns.

 In 1989, he was no longer seen as a good fit and was left unprotected—eligible to sign with any team under Plan B free agency.